tcparker976-zz/CompanyDataMiner/README.md

 * For a large amount of data, the current solution may be very slow.
 * Matches are stored in memory, and that would become an issue if there are millions of matches.
 * In the case of large JSON data sets, space complexity would improve if a matched company name was simply logged to console and not stored.
-* Large data sets could be processed in batches, across a number of server instances.
+* Large data sets could be processed in batches, across a number of server instances, and their results could merged.
-* In terms of big O notation, an unordered data set would at best be O(n) time complexity.
+* In terms of big O notation, an unordered data set would at best be O(n) time complexity - this solution will traverse the entire array no matter what command is entered.